dotnet/samples/core/nativeaot/NativeLibrary/README.md

 }
 ```

-After the native library library is built, the above C# `Add` method will be exported as a native `add` function to consumers of the library.
+After the native library is built, the above C# `Add` method will be exported as a native `add` function to consumers of the library.
 Here are some limitations to consider when deciding what managed method to export:

 * Exported methods have to be static.
 * Exported methods can only naturally accept or return primitives or value types (i.e structs), they have to marshal all reference type arguments.